1893 Chicago mayoral election: Campaign

 Allerton received backing from the elites that were organizing the World's Fair.
-He received the backing of the city's business elite, such as Philip Danforth Armour, Lyman J. Gage, Harry Gordon Selfridge, Charles L. Hutchison, Franklin MacVeigh, Harlow Higinbotham, and Turlington Harvey.
-Deriding Harrison's backers as representing "all the immorality of the city", and contrasting it with his own backing by leading figures of the city, Allerton framed the race as a choice between "the slums" and the men who built modern Chicago.
+This included the support city business elite such as Philip Danforth Armour, Lyman J. Gage, Harry Gordon Selfridge, Charles L. Hutchison, Franklin MacVeigh, Harlow Higinbotham, and Turlington Harvey.
+Deriding Harrison's backers as representing "all the immorality of the city", and contrasting that with his own backing from leading figures of the city, Allerton framed the race as a choice between "the slums" and the men who built modern Chicago.

-Allerton's platform advocated civil service reform, improved city services, and lower taxes.
-However, much of his platform was indistinguishable the urban reform which Harrison had backed during his mayoral tenure.
-Additionally, Allerton's campaign was more focused on attacking Harrison than it was on extolling the virtues of Allerton's own platform.

-Harrison was slandered throughout the campaign.
-Republicans lodged blame for all of the city's ills on Harrison.
-Some christian evangelists even tied blame for the Haymarket affair bombing with Harrison's support for allowing saloons to remain open on Sundays.
+Harrison, who pledged that he would run an honest campaign against Allerton, was the target of slander from opponents throughout the campaign.
+Republicans placed blame for all of the city's ills on Harrison.
+Some Christian evangelists even tied blame for the Haymarket affair bombing with Harrison's support for allowing saloons to remain open on Sundays.
+Both Allerton and Cregier made an effort to paint Harrison as corrupt.